toladata/Knowledgebase/en/11-track/import-datasets.md

 ### Import JSON feed

-Some service providers, like [KoboToolbox](http://www.kobotoolbox.org/) [redirects to an external website], may support access to a JSON feed to your data collected if so, you can import your data from that provider by choosing JSON from the import menu.
+Some service providers, like [KoboToolbox](http://www.kobotoolbox.org/) [redirects to an external website], may support access to a JSON feed to your data collected.
+If so, you can import your data from that provider by choosing JSON from the import menu.
 Make sure you remember your credentials, should your data be protected by password.

 ![](/assets_en/json.PNG)